 The global pandemic of novel coronavirus infection (COVID-19) began with an outbreak of unexplained pneumonia in Wuhan City, Hubei Province, China at the end of December 2019, and it was recognized on January 5, 2020 when the situation was announced to the world under the International Health Regulations (IHR) by the WHO.
 The WHO received a report from China on January 9, 2020 that the causative virus was a new coronavirus, and on January 11, information on its entire gene sequence.
 And the information was released on January 12.
-On January 13, an infected person with a history of travel to Wuhan City was detected in Thailand as the first case outside China.
-The first case in South Korea was reported on January 19, and the first case in the United States was reported on January 21.
+On January 13, an infected person with a history of travel to Wuhan City was detected in Thailand as the first case in the United States was reported on January 21.
 Due to the rapid increase in patients and overwhelmed hospitals, the blockade of Wuhan City was decided on January 23.
 The rapid increase in cases continued in Northern Italy, South Korea, Iran, Spain and the United States, especially in New York.